Parwiz-Haqbien/Tech-Blog/README.md

 ## Usage
 Run the following command at the root of your project and answer the prompted questions:

--mysql -u root -p
+- mysql -u root -p

--Enter PW when promted
+- Enter PW when promted

--source db/schema.sql
+- source db/schema.sql

--quit
+- quit

--npm run seed
+- npm run seed

--npm start
+- npm start

--With Nodemon:
+- With Nodemon:

--npm run start
+- npm run start

 ## Contribution
 Made by Parwiz Haqbien